JayBrown/Checksums/README.md

 * ignores checksum in clipboard during consecutive run after a previous checksum failure
 * lots of additional checksum options, e.g. GOST, if the user has installed the `rhash` CLI
 * BitTorrent file hash calculation is possible, if the user has installed the `transmission` CLI
-* CRC-32C has calculation is possible, if the user has installed the `gsutil` python CLI
+* CRC-32C hash calculation is possible, if the user has installed the `gsutil` python CLI
 * creates `.sfv`, `.md5`, `.sha1`, `.sha256`, or `.sha512` checksum digests for all files in a selected directory (recursive, without invisibles)
 * verifies `.sfv`, `.md5`, `.sha1`, `.sha256`, or `.sha512` checksum digests for single files or directories
 * compares two files using MD5